ismailbutthaleem/active-directory-security-lab/Documentation/README_Student.md

 Domain: bolton.corp

 The Domain Controller is built entirely through DSC v3.
-No manual configuration of Active Directory objects is required after initial VM preparation.
+Core Active Directory objects such as OUs, users, groups and GPO links are provisioned automatically by the configuration after the baseline infrastructure has been prepared.

 Operating systems involved in the solution: